 Are you a teacher or educator plagued by the mysteries of robotics & how to teach it?

-When I work with schools and teachers, I’m often confronted by confusion: confusion from the teacher on how to teach robotics, and confusion by administration as to which kits to buy, how much money it truly costs to run a robotics program, and the general lack of understanding.
+When I work with schools and teachers, I’m often confronted by confusion: confusion from the teacher on how to teach robotics, and confusion by the administration as to which kits to buy, how much money it truly costs to run a robotics program, and the general lack of understanding.
 It’s no surprise that people are confused; robotics is a complex subject that includes a mixture of software, hardware, and integration in order to get right.

 This article (and accompanying eBook) was created to help solve the confusion and mystery behind developing a robotics program.
 I’ve included and outlined some of the key takeaways that will hopefully prevent you from making some common mistakes before your program is in place.

 Without a plan, there is no direction.
 Creating your robotics program is no exception!
-In this article we will explore the first 5 steps to help get your robotics program up and running successfully!
+In this article, we will explore the first 5 steps to help get your robotics program up and running successfully!

 For an offline copy of this article, and an explanation of the last 5 steps, download a copy of my free eBook!
 I’ve included a printable checklist for you to track your progress!